Aleppo Twitter star asks Trump to 'save the children' of Syria

 In her letter, she tells of how some of her friends lost their lives in the "city of death."
 The family were evacuated from Aleppo in December, and have been relocated to Turkey.

 "Can you please save the children and people of Syria?
-You must do something for the children of Syria because they are like your children and deserve peace like you," according to the text of the letter given to the BBC by Bana's mother, Fatemah.
+You must do something for the children of Syria because they are like your children and deserve peace like you," according to the letter sent to NBC News by Bana's mother, Fatemah.

-In the letter, which was reportedly written in the days before Trump's inauguration, Bana writes:
+In the letter, which was written in the days before Trump's inauguration, Bana writes:

 "I lived in Syria my whole life before I left from besieged East Aleppo on December last year.
 I am part of the Syrian children who suffered from the Syrian war.